thombles/m17rt/m17app/README.md

 ## Creating an `M17App`

 The most important type is `M17App`.
 This is what your program can use to transmit packets and streams, or to subscribe to incoming packets and streams.
 To create an `M17App` you must provide it with a TNC, which is any type that implements the trait `Tnc`.
 This could be a `TcpStream` to another TNC device exposed to the network or it could be an instance of the built-in `Soundmodem`.
+To connect to reflector like `mrefd` you can use the provided `ReflectorClientTnc`.

 ## Creating a `Soundmodem`

 A `Soundmodem` can use soundcards in your computer to send and receive M17 baseband signals via a radio.
 More generally it can accept input samples from any compatible source, and provide output samples to any compatible sink, and it will coordinate the modem and TNC in realtime in a background thread.

-A `Soundmodem` requires three parameters:
+A `Soundmodem` requires four parameters:

 * **Input source** - the signal we are receiving
 * **Output sink** - somewhere to send the modulated signal we want to transmit
 * **PTT** - a transmit switch that can be turned on or off
+* **Error handler** - a callback that tells you if problems occur during operation

 These are all traits that you can implement yourself but you can probably use one of the types already included in `m17app`.